 If you know me and my history with Lyme disease, you’ll know why this is important for me to share with you!
 Lyme disease is a rapidly growing epidemic in this country, and educating and informing others on how to prevent it is of the upmost importance.
 Getting caught off guard when you see a tick on yourself or a family member is never a place you want to be.
 While I will dive into what Lyme disease is at another time, I wanted to get this information out as summer goes into full swing and we are hiking and outdoors so much more.
 I’m going to tackle two things in this post.

 - A great DIY bug repellant that we’ve found incredibly effective for our family

-I don’t believe that we need to be in pants and covered up at all times, but when you are in areas that can be high risk for tick exposure, there are precautions that you’ll want to take!
+I personally don’t believe that we need to be in pants and covered up at all times, but when you are in areas that can be high risk for tick exposure, there are precautions that are common sense and wise!